By Jan David Winitz, President & Founder

-The rarest group of Kashan carpets that utilizes non-traditional designs and color palettes is the “Motasham Kashan,” which were woven up to the end of the 19th century.
+The rarest group of Kashan carpets that utilizes non-traditional designs and color palettes is the “Mohtasham Kashan,” which were woven up to the end of the 19th-century.
 This elite class of Kashan carpets uses a very luminous quality of lamb’s wool, which gives the surface a highly reflective quality.

-Quite hard-to-find, true Motasham Kashan rugs are extraordinarily finely knotted.
+Quite hard-to-find, true Mohtasham Kashan rugs are extraordinarily finely knotted.
 They employ either a graceful teardrop medallion or intricately detailed allover blossom and leaf patterns.
-Most prized of all among collectors are the earlier antique Motasham Kashan carpets from this style, dating from the middle of the 19th century and sometimes even earlier.
+Most prized of all among collectors are the earlier antique Mohtasham Kashan carpets from this style, dating from the middle of the 19th-century and sometimes even earlier.
 The finest of these Persian carpets usually employ an antique ivory or gold background and feature exceedingly closely shorn pile and extraordinarily fine detail.

 Their preferred color palette is subtle pastel and earth tones, contrasted by a penetrating midnight indigo blue.
 Their colors are deeply patinaed, having softened significantly with the passage of time.
 At the same time, these hues retain a remarkable luster, as the rich lanolin has risen to the surface of each fiber of wool.